 Among the key benefits of Robotic Process Automation for IT departments are:

-• Enhanced service quality through reducing resolution and response time by more than 60%
+- Enhanced service quality by reducing resolution and response time by more than 60%

-• Quick integration of desktop and SaaS applications and services into a flexible workflow - much faster than by traditionally integrating these services manually.
+- Quick integration of desktop and SaaS applications and services into a flexible workflow - much faster than traditionally integrating these services manually.

 What IT tasks can be automated through RPA software